Search our site:

 God in His infinite plan arranged it!

-Remember Daniel and his friends along with many other Jews who were taken to Babylon during Judah's captivity?
+Remember Daniel and his friends, Shadrach, Meshach & Abednego, along with many other Jews who were taken to Babylon during Judah's captivity?
 God's Word went with them in their hearts and also likely in writings among the artifacts taken from the temple.
-And Daniel, himself, prophesied about the coming Messiah when he lived there.
+Daniel, himself, prophesied about the coming Messiah when he lived there.
+These stories can be found in the Book of Daniel in the Old Testament.

 Remember the young Jewish girl, Hadassah, who became Queen Esther of Persia?
 God used her influence "for such a time as this" (Esther 4:4) to the point that "many of the people of the land became Jews" (Esther 8:17) opening the door for God's Scripture there!